FreeNit/Natours/README.md

 # Natours

-# 07.09.2018 -  Writing Media Queries - Base, Typography and Layout
+# 10.09.2018 -  Writing Media Queries -  Layout, About and Features Sections